tangrams/tangram-docs/pages/Javascript-API.md

 When using a radius, the feature closest to the center point will be returned.
 As with existing feature selection, only features marked as interactive: true will register.

 #### `load(scene_url, { base_path, file_type })`
-Loads the specified scene by url and rebuilds the geometry.
+Loads the specified scene by URL and rebuilds the geometry.
 If no arguments are specified, the current scene will be reloaded.

 `scene_url` is the path to a scene file.
-By default, relative paths within this file (for images and other resources) are relative to its host url.
+By default, relative paths within this file (for images, fonts, or other resources) are relative to this URL.
+For example, for a scene loaded from `https://example.com/path/to/scene.yaml`, an image `texture.png` referenced in that scene file would resolve to `https://example.com/path/to/texture.png`.

 Other options may be passed inside an object.